Sanrrone/GGisy/README.md

 ## Warnings

-* The contigs name between the two genomes must be uniques
+* The contigs name between the two genomes must be uniques.
+* A lot of contigs will cause the graph not legible.